Alexandra Palace: 1970s

-In 1970, Italian director Lucio Fulci filmed an important segment of his giallo film A Lizard in a Woman's Skin here.
+In 1970 an Italian director, Lucio Fulci, filmed a segment of his giallo film A Lizard in a Woman's Skin here.
 Alexandra Palace posed as a disused church.
 The rock band Led Zeppelin played at Alexandra Palace's Grand Hall in two sell out performances on the evenings of the 22/23 December 1972.
-Their concert tickets were priced at £1 each for the two hour long gig and were uniquely made available from specific Harlequin Record Shops within Central London.
+Their concert tickets were priced at £1 each for the two-hour-long gig and were uniquely made available from specific Harlequin Record Shops within Central London.

-In 1973, the Divine Light Mission held a "Festival of Love" there.
-Also in 1973, British rock band Wishbone Ash played a Christmas concert at the palace, billed as "Christmas at the Palace".
+In 1973 the Divine Light Mission held a "Festival of Love" there.
+Also in 1973, British rock band Wishbone Ash played a Christmas concert at the Palace, billed as "Christmas at the Palace".

-The American band Grateful Dead played a series of three shows there between 9 and 11 September 1974 and a recording of portions of all three shows was released as part of the Dick's Picks series in March 1997.
+The American band Grateful Dead played a series of three shows there between 9 and 11 September 1974; a recording of portions of all three shows was released as part of the Dick's Picks series in March 1997.

 The Campaign for Real Ale held the Great British Beer Festival there from 1977 to 1980 (the 1980 edition taking place in tents outside the fire-damaged Alexandra Palace).
 On the afternoon of 10 July 1980 (an accidental) fire destroyed the Great Hall, Banqueting Suite, Dressing Rooms and Ice Rink during contractors routine repairs and maintenance.

-From July 27 to August 5 The London Music Festival '73 was held here.
-It claimed to be the biggest indoor rock festival ever staged.
+From 27 July to 5 August 1973 The London Music Festival '73 was held here.

 1980s

-After the fire, the burnt-out shell of the great hall of Alexandra Palace was used as Victory Square in Michael Radford's 1984 film adaptation of George Orwell's novel Nineteen Eighty-Four.
+After the fire the burnt-out shell of the great hall of Alexandra Palace was used as Victory Square in Michael Radford's 1984 film adaptation of George Orwell's novel Nineteen Eighty-Four.

-The Sinclair C5 battery electric vehicle was launched at the palace in January 1985, one week after the closure of the 405-line television system that was inaugurated there 49 years earlier.
+The Sinclair C5 battery electric vehicle was launched at the Palace in January 1985, one week after the closure of the 405-line television system that was inaugurated there 49 years earlier.

-In November 1989 the Stone Roses played their first major gig in the South of England at Alexandra Palace, notable particularly as the band sold the venue out before being featured significantly in the music press or making any national television appearances.
+In November 1989 the Stone Roses performed a concert at Alexandra Palace.

 1990s

-Hugh Cornwell played his last gig with the Stranglers at Alexandra Palace in August 1990.
-This would be documented with the Saturday Night, Sunday Morning album and video.
+Hugh Cornwell played his last performance with the Stranglers at Alexandra Palace in August 1990.
+This was documented by the Saturday Night, Sunday Morning album and video.

 Blur performed a major concert at the venue in October 1994 to promote their album Parklife.
 The recording of the concert was released on video in February 1995 with the title Showtime and used as the basis for the video for the band's song "End of a Century".

-From 1993 to 1995, the Brit Awards were hosted at Alexandra Palace.
+From 1993 to 1995 the Brit Awards were hosted at Alexandra Palace.
 In November 1996 it was the venue for the annual MTV Europe Music Awards.

-In 1996, the Palace hosted the inaugural London Model Engineering Exhibition which continued each year until 2021 when it was cancelled due to the COVID-19 pandemic.
+In 1996 the Palace hosted the inaugural London Model Engineering Exhibition which continued each year until 2021 when it was cancelled due to the COVID-19 pandemic.